 The development of steam power in the 19th century led tycoon Henry Flagler to build a railroad in Miami that would carry citrus fruits from the frost-free south.

 Post-war, the greatest period of change came in the early 1960s with thousands of refugees fleeing Cuba after Fidel Castro seized power.
 In 1965 alone, 100,000 Cubans fled from Havana to Miami.
-Most exiles settled into the Riverside neighbourhood, which became “Little Havana", a predominantly Spanish-speaking community.
+Most exiles settled into the Riverside neighbourhood, which became known as “Little Havana", a predominantly Spanish-speaking community.

 In the 1980s, Miami’s growth was spurred on by the cocaine trade as the city became a hub for narcotics from South America.
-Money from drugs transformed parts of the city with the rise of swanky properties and nightclubs but most of it was underpinned by violent crime.
+Money from drugs transformed parts of the city with the rise of swanky properties and nightclubs, but most of it was underpinned by violent crime.

-By 2010, Downtown Miami was transformed by a high rise building boom, which put the city just behind New York and Chicago for its skyscraper-dotted skyline.
+By 2010, Downtown Miami was transformed by a high-rise building boom, which put the city just behind New York and Chicago for its skyscraper-dotted skyline.

 Did you know?

 • Suntan lotion was invented by Miami’s Benjamin Green, an airman and later a pharmacist, in the 1940s to help protect WWII soldiers stationed in the South Pacific from the sun.